 You can pick up a dollar store canvas like we used for our art party last spring (they come in various sizes), or you can pick up an inexpensive, used poster plaque from a second-hand shop.

-I hope you know what I’m referring to; I’m not sure if there’s an official name for them.
-I’m talking about those smooth, flat plaques that often have an inspirational poster laminated on the front.
+I’m not sure what the official name for them is, but they’re those smooth, flat plaques that often have an inspirational poster laminated on the front.
 They seem to be made of compressed particle board or something similar.
+You can see what I’m talking about here: https://happyhooligans.ca/recycled-art-painting-over-an-old-painting/

 Because these plaques are already meant for hanging, the hole(s) will already be drilled into the back.
 BONUS!